wilberkamaa/energy_demand_forecast/README.md

 ### Overview

-This project predicts energy load demand using XGBoost and visualizes the results in a Streamlit dashboard.
+This project predicts energy load demand using XGBoost  & RF models and visualizes the results in a Streamlit dashboard.
 The model is trained on historical energy consumption data, incorporating factors like time, weather variations, and past demand trends.

 **Features**